Andrew Henderson

 Then permanent residence would be the best choice.

-It’s granted to individuals who intend to reside in Mexico on a long term basis and who meet at least one of several qualifications.
+It’s granted to individuals who intend to reside in Mexico long-term and who meet at least one of several qualifications.

 One handy thing to keep in mind is that a permanent residence must not necessarily be preceded by a temporary residence.